ccg-esb-lab/vip205/README.md

 ## Aknowledgements

-We thank the help and input from past and present members of the Systems and Synthetic Laboratory at CCG-UNAM.
+We thank the help and input from past and present members of the [Systems Biology Laboratory](http://www.penamiller.com/lab/) at CCG-UNAM.